-Dr. Johanna Kaplan Director of the Washington Anxiety Center of Capitol Hill
+Dr. Johanna Kaplan Founder and Director of the Washington Anxiety Center of Capitol Hill

-Dr. Johanna Kaplan is the director of the Washington Anxiety Center of Capitol Hill.
+Dr. Johanna Kaplan is the Founder and Director of the Washington Anxiety Center of Capitol Hill.
 She is a licensed child and adult clinical psychologist in Washington, DC, Maryland, and Virginia.
 She earned her Ph.D. in Clinical Psychology from The Catholic University of America and her undergraduate degree in Psychology and Communications from American University in Washington, D.C.

 Prior to opening the Washington Anxiety Center, she worked for four years at the Center for Anxiety and Behavior Change in Rockville MD.
 She also completed 18 months of post-doctoral training at the Institute of Living/Hartford Hospital at the Anxiety Disorders Center/Center for Cognitive Behavioral Therapy under the direct supervision of David Tolin, Ph.D.